p-org/P/Docs/docs/whatisP.md

 !!!
 Tip "Models, Specifications, Model Checking Scenario"
-    A quick primer on what a model is, versus a specification, and model checking scenarios: (1) A specification says what the system should do (correctness properties).
-(2) A model captures the details of how the system does it.
-(3) A model checking scenario provides the finite non-deterministc test-harness or environment under which the model checker should check that the system model satisfies its specifications.
+    A quick primer on what a model is, versus a specification, and model checking scenarios: (1) a specification says what the system should do (correctness properties); (2) a model captures the details of how the system does it; (3) a model checking scenario provides the finite non-deterministc test-harness or environment under which the model checker should check that the system model satisfies its specifications.